shreyjain01/EDA/README.md

-# Analyzing the sales of the store with the a year of data.
+# Analyzing the sales of the store.